fusioncharts/dev_centre_docs/getting-started/react/your-first-chart-using-react.md

 5. Include the FusionCharts theme file to apply the style to the charts.

-6. Include the `ExcelExport` module to export chart data in XLSX format.

-7. Add the chart, theme and ExcelExport as a dependency to the core.
+6. Add the chart and theme and as a dependency to the core.

-8. Store the chart configurations in a JSON object.
+7. Store the chart configurations in a JSON object.
 In this JSON object:

    - Set the chart type as `column2d`.
 Each chart type is represented with a unique chart alias.
 For Column 2D chart, the alias is `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
    - Set the width and height (in pixels).
    - Set the `dataFormat` as JSON.
    - Embed the json data as the value of the `dataSource`.

-9. Create the `DOM` element and pass the `react-fusioncharts` component directly to the **ReactDOM.render()** method.
+8. Create the `DOM` element and pass the `react-fusioncharts` component directly to the **ReactDOM.render()** method.

 The consolidated code is shown below: